Rhaphiolepis: planting, pruning, care

 In open ground

-• Dig a hole 3 to 4 times wider than the bucket
+- Dig a hole 3 to 4 times wider than the bucket

-• Spread gravel to help ensure good drainage
+- Spread gravel to help drainage

-• Firm down with the foot
+- Firm down with foot

-• Mulch the base
+- Mulch around base

-Find more planting tips in our video.
+Find even more tips for successful planting in our video.

 In a pot

-• Plant in a mix of heather soil and potting compost.
+- Plant in a mix of heather soil and potting compost

-• Mulch to keep the roots cool
+- Mulch to keep roots cool

-Potential diseases and pests
+Potential pests and diseases

-If soil contains excess lime, this bush may develop a chlorosis: leaves discolour and yellow.
-Water only with rainwater and try to improve soil by adding heather soil, forking it in around the base.
+If soil contains excess lime, this bush may develop a chlorosis: leaves discolour and turn yellow.
+Water only with rainwater and try to improve the soil by adding heather soil, forking it in around the base.

 Propagation: propagation by cuttings, layering

-The simplest and quickest method to multiply the Rhaphiolepis is propagation by cuttings.
+The simplest and quickest method to multiply Rhaphiolepis is propagation by cuttings.
 It is also possible to layer the bush in autumn.
 You can also try sowing in late winter under a cold frame or in an unheated greenhouse, as fresh seeds germinate very quickly in about ten days.

 In July–August, when shoots begin to harden into wood, take semi-ripe cuttings.

-• After flowering, take cuttings about 6 to 10 cm long
+- After flowering, take cuttings about 6 to 10 cm long

-• Remove all leaves from lower part
+- Remove all leaves from the lower part

-• Cut just below a leaf node and strip bark for a few centimetres
+- Cut just below a leaf node and strip bark for a few centimetres

-• Keep moist
+- Keep moist

 By layering

-• Dig a hole 10 cm deep and add a few handfuls of moist compost
+- Dig a hole 10 cm deep and add a few handfuls of moist compost

-• Replant in garden at chosen spot
+- Replant in chosen spot in garden

 Associate